goke-epapa/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+I used the sliding window technique to detect the lane line the first time, then subsequently, I just searched around the previously detected line.

-I used the sliding window technique to detech lane lines.
+My pipeline will fail in very sunny weather conditions where the lane lines become very faint because the lane lines are not easily detected by the current approach.
+My recommendation would be to use a more advanced technique to detect the lane line.

-My pipeline will fail in very sunny light conditions because the lane lines are not easily detected by the current approach.
+I found it hard to process the challenge video, majorly because the line in the middle of lane is detected a the lane line.